wanieldilson/aws-dev-environment/README.md

 ## Deploying your Dev instance
 - Firstly generate your tfvars file by running `./scripts/generate_tfvars.ps1`
-    - This script will pull your public IP from whatsmyip.com and also set the loval_development variable to _true_
+    - This script will pull your public IP from whatsmyip.com and also set the local_development variable to _true_